 Almsgiving, or Zakat (also spelt Zakaat, Zakah), is one of the five pillars of Islam.
 It is a vital act of worship for Muslims, alongside the other four sacred pillars: prayer (Salah), fasting (Sawm), pilgrimage (Hajj) and belief in Allah and His Messenger, Prophet Muhammad (ﷺ) (Shahadah).

-Currently, the value for silver in 2024 is $1.11 (AUD) per gram.
+At the moment, the value of silver in 2024 is $1.11 (AUD) per gram.
 If using the opinion of 609 grams of silver for Nisab, the Nisab threshold is approximately $675.99.
 For 595 grams of silver, it is $660.45 (AUD).
 This is the amount set by ANIC for 2024.

 Your Zakat is an Amanah (trust), and we take that responsibility very seriously.
 At Islamic Relief, we follow a scholar-verified Zakat Policy to ensure your Zakat reaches the world’s poor and needy as soon as possible, in accordance with Islamic principles.